stefancaspersz/oss-security-tools/README.md

       1. Managing networks is time intensive
    1. **EXERCISE**: Create your first sock puppet dev
 10. Introducing [OSC&R framework](https://pbom.dev) - 15 mins
-11. Build clout in GitHub - 30 mins
+11. Build ecosystem clout - 30 mins
     1. Leverage code puppet network
     1. Use [Semgrep](https://github.com/semgrep/semgrep) to Find a bug in a repo and correct it.
     1. Create a PR